How Emotionally Unavailable Parents Shape Your Childhood

 - Tendency to shut down or withdraw during conflicts or disagreements.

-Effects Of Emotionally Unavailable Parents on the child’s mental growth
+Effects of Emotionally Unavailable Parents on the child’s mental growth

 - Low self-esteem